🔒 Captcha.eu CSP Integration

 Network Isolation API calls restricted to CAPTCHA domain

-Worker Protection Background code only from trusted source
+Worker Protection Blob workers from fetched trusted source (Firefox-compatible)

 Live Widget